LeMule/PeartreeEngine/README.md

   - MAC ( Probably Not :) )

 Compilers...
+  - clang (YES)
   - MSVC (YES)
   - gcc (Untested.)
-  - clang (Untested.)

 Major TODOs...
   - BETTER ABSTRACTIONS...
-  - Probably just revisit most of the code..
-Yeah.
-We have decent proofs of concept though!
   - Integrate "self compiler" for the game development portion.
+    - This would be some kind of scripting engine to speed up dev.
+(Maybe not worth the effort)
-  - XMLParser
+  - XMLParser (better/faster?)
   - An ACTUAL BaseGame/GDK (No plans on going down the editor route)
   - Would be cool to write our own math lib :)
+  - Physics/Collisions!